Lucian Goian: FC Brașov and CFR Cluj

 In February 2015, Goian signed with FC Brașov, but could not avoid the team's relegation to the second league at the end of the season.

 He spent the 2015–16 season at CFR Cluj, managing to win the Cupa României, but coach Toni Conceição did not use him in the final.
-On 29 May 2016, Goian made his last Liga I appearance, playing in a 4–0 away loss to FC Botoșani, having a total of 175 matches with six goals scored in the competition.
+On 29 May 2016, Goian made his last Liga I appearance, playing in a 4–0 away loss to FC Botoșani, totaling 175 matches with six goals in the competition.

 Mumbai City and Perth Glory

 Goian went to play for Mumbai City in 2016, where he was teammates with Diego Forlán, making his Indian Super League debut on 3 October under coach Alexandre Guimarães in a 1–0 away victory against Pune City.
 On 19 November he scored his first goal in a 5–0 win over Kerala Blasters.
 He was named the league's best central defender and was included in the best XI of the 2016 season.

 On 21 March 2017, Goian joined A-League club Perth Glory as a short-term injury replacement for Shane Lowry and Alex Grant.
-Coach Kenny Lowe gave him his debut on 26 March in a 3–0 loss to FC Sydney in which he opened the score with an own goal.
+Coach Kenny Lowe gave him his debut on 26 March in a 3–0 loss to FC Sydney, in which he scored an unfortunate own goal.
 He departed the Glory in May 2017.

 In July 2017, he rejoined Mumbai City on a two-year contract and was appointed as the team's captain due his leadership skills and experience in the league.